joelsonb/monitopdf/README.md

 # monitopdf
-It's a in progress private open repo.
+It's an in progress private open repo.
 There's nothing to see here.